chef-boneyard/chef-web-docs-2016/chef_master/source/server_security.rst

 .. warning:: By default, the |chef server| uses the |fqdn| to determine the common name (``CN``).
 If the |fqdn| of the |chef server| is longer than 64 characters, the ``reconfigure`` command will not fail, but an empty certificate file will be created. |nginx| will not start if a certificate file is empty.

-Add Custom SSL Certificates
+Custom Certificates
 =====================================================
 .. include:: ../../step_server_security/step_server_security_ssl_custom_certificates.rst

-Regenerate SSL Certificates
+Regenerate Certificates
 =====================================================
 .. include:: ../../step_server_security/step_server_security_ssl_regenerate_certificates.rst

-|chef client| SSL Settings
+|chef client| Settings
 =====================================================
 .. include:: ../../includes_server_security/includes_server_security_ssl_config_settings.rst